FridaWikell/greenthumb-backend/README.md

 - Search for the correct repository name at your connected GitHub account
 - Press "Connect"
 - Under "Manual deploy", choose which branch to deploy and press "Deploy Branch"

+When the frontend is deployed, following steps are done:
+- Choose Settings tab
+- Under "Config Vars", press "Reveal Config Vars"
+- In key, write CLIENT_ORIGIN
+- In value, insert the link to the deployed frontend
+- Press "Add"

 Link to deployed website: https://greenthumb-back-4bd145d8f205.herokuapp.com/